keephq/keep/keep/providers/graylog_provider/README.md

 print(input_response.text)

 event_data = {
-    'title': 'KeepHQ-Event',
+    'title': 'Keep-Event',
-    'description': 'This is an event for KeepHQ', 'priority': 3,
+    'description': 'This is an event for Keep', 'priority': 3,
     'config': {
         'query': 'source:*',